Dactylitis refers to swelling in the fingers and toes that can cause them to take on a sausage-like appearance.

 Some diseases and infections that cause inflammation have the potential to cause dactylitis.
 The most common causes of swollen fingers or toes include the following.

 Sickle cell disease

-Dactylitis is a rare complication of tuberculosis.
-Tuberculosis is an infectious bacterial disease that can cause inflammation in the lungs.
+Dactylitis is an uncommon complication of TB.
+TB is an infectious bacterial disease that can cause inflammation in the lungs.

-In rare cases, it can cause bone inflammation.
-This bone inflammation causes the bones of the hands or feet to swell, producing pain and changes in the shape of the fingers or toes.
-In most cases, only one side of the body.
+In rare cases, it can also cause bone inflammation.
+This bone inflammation causes the bones of the hands or feet to swell, causes pain and changes in the shape of the fingers or toes.
+In most cases, this only affects one side of the body.